-I am of the opinion (since you ask) that what parents want are easy and effective activities to keep their kids busy, especially when they are stuck indoors.
+I am of the opinion (since you ask) that what parents want are easy indoor activities to keep their kids busy, especially when they are stuck indoors.
 They don’t need (or want) to spend more time setting up a project then the kids spend engaged with it.
 Am I right?

 Warning: These pictures are not pretty, they lack proper lighting, and